 Effective teachers lead by example.
 They may not even have a literal answer to your questions.
 They transmit the deeper intent of yoga.
 You will absorb the right lesson at the right time.
 It is the students’ responsibility to apply the methods and reflect on the teachings.

 “In the beginning an aspirant seeks some support from outside.
 That support comes from a teacher.
 When the aspirant starts meditating honestly, then their own Self is revealed in the form of a guru or teacher.”

 TEACHING YOGA ELEMENT #2: BE A DEDICATED STUDENT

-Being a yoga student looks like a regular personal practice that consists of asana, pranayama, meditation, scriptural study, attending classes, and making time for workshops and other forms of focused study.
+Being a yoga student looks like a regular personal practice that consists of asana, pranayama, meditation, attending classes, and making time for workshops and other forms of focused study.
 This will give you a strong foundation for teaching yoga.

 Oftentimes, consistency of practice is more important than duration.